aherbez/vrnodes/README.md

 # vrnodes

 Experimental interface for node-based development in VR.

-To see it in action, check out this video: https://www.youtube.com/watch?v=OE4Kxt2VKjg, or play with the live version here: https://adrianherbez.net/vrnodes/02/
+To see it in action, check out this video: https://www.youtube.com/watch?v=OE4Kxt2VKjg

+Alternatively, play with the live version here: https://adrianherbez.net/vrnodes/02/

 ## What it is